jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 While it's great that tools like Kitchen make development and manual validation tasks easier to do, you don't get the full benefit of these tools until they are integrated with your Continuous Integration server.

-### Don't forget to clean up

-Kitchen in its default configuration will leave servers running when tests fail.
-This may be a useful feature for you when you are running the tool yourself, as you have a running server that you can poke around on to see what happened.
-But this is a really bad pattern when run by CI.
-Every time a test failure occurred from your CI server, you will have test servers sitting around, costing money with no process to clean them up.

-Kitchen supports altering from the default behaviours by appending `--destroy=always` to your test run.
-In this mode Kitchen will destroy all instances it creates on every test run.

 ### Test visibility

 Another benefit of integrating with CI for your infrastructure testing allows a central place people can review to see what tests are passing or failing.
 Again, Kitchen in it's default configuration will output the status of the tests to the console, meaning users need to scroll through console logs to find the test status.